“Labor Omnia Vincit” McKay Law

 UM Damages

-UM coverage is typically limited to the policy limits.
+Policy limits are the ceiling.
 When losses exceed UM limits, further sources of compensation become important.

 Underinsured Motorist Coverage

-UIM benefits kick in when the other driver’s coverage is inadequate.
+UIM benefits kick in when the other driver’s limits are exhausted.

 Special Considerations for Pedestrian and Cyclist Cases